-If you’ve never even thought to consider your why before, don’t worry!
-You are not alone!
-And it’s never too late to decide what it is that you truly and deeply want.
+If you’ve never considered your ‘why’ before, fret not!
+It’s never too late to get clear and decide what it is that you truly and deeply want.

-Rather than work on autopilot, take a step back and look at your big picture.
-For each of your tasks, goals and projects, ask yourself the following questions to see if you’re working on the right stuff and moving in the right direction.
-Your answers may allow you to let go of what’s not important, freeing up your time for what is.
+Rather than work on autopilot, take several steps back and look at your big picture.
+Then for each of your tasks, goals, projects and to-dos, ask yourself the following questions to see if you’re working on the right stuff and moving in a direction you actually want to go in.
+Your answers will allow you to let go of what’s not important, freeing up your time for what is.

-– Why did I set this goal / start working on this project in the first place?
+❓ Why did I start working on this project in the first place?

-– How will I feel when I’m done or when this goal is achieved?
+❓ How will I feel when I’m done working on it?

 PRO TIP: Look out for words like “should”, “have to”, “need to” and “must” in your answers.
-This is a sign that you’re doing something because of someone else’s expectations of you, or that you’re putting others needs before your own.
-Instead of people pleasing (doing stuff because you don’t want to upset someone else), try putting yourself first.
+This is a sign that you’re doing something because of someone else’s expectations, either real or perceived.

-This self-awareness, mindfulness and consideration of your why allows you to work more intentionally, keeping you motivated and engaged in what you’re doing.
-This is the magic sauce that will make sure you actually finish and see your projects through to the end!
+This self-awareness, mindfulness and consideration of your ‘why’ allows you to work more intentionally, keeping you motivated, engaged and excited about what you’re doing with your time.
+This is the magic sauce that will make sure you actually achieve your goals and create the life you want most!

 Create Your ‘Why Statement’